Indigenous Elder vs Senior

 It comes down to people not wanting to buy from you if they don't know you, and you are not using words they are comfortable with - nothing sends a strong, wrong message than using a term that they aren't using.
 Use terms they're comfortable with and you will sell more products.
 That's the sizzle.

-If you want to be really effective try to use the words and expression of the people you are communicating with, and as we frequently suggest, always do a little research ahead of time.
+If you want to be really effective try to use the words and expressions of the people you are communicating with, and as we frequently suggest, always do a little research ahead of time.

-Read some of the publications related to the community, listen to the words they are using, go to their website, ask the people who are helping you set up the meeting for advice.
+Read some of the publications related to the community, listen to the words they are using, go to their website, and ask the people who are helping you set up the meeting for advice.
 You will notice many communities don't have senior centres but have Elder centres.

 My advice - show your products and use Elder.